Pepê (footballer, born 1997)

-Eduardo Gabriel Aquino Cossa (born 24 February 1997), commonly known as Pepê, is a Brazilian professional footballer who plays for Primeira Liga club Porto as a winger.
+Eduardo Gabriel Aquino Cossa (born 24 February 1997), commonly known as Pepê, is a Brazilian professional footballer who plays for Primeira Liga club Porto and the Brazil national team.
+Mainly a winger, he can also play as a right-back.

 Formed at Foz do Iguaçu, he spent five years at Grêmio, where he made 144 appearances and scored 32 goals, while winning the Campeonato Gaúcho four consecutive times.

 Club career

 Foz do Iguaçu

-Born on Foz do Iguaçu, Paraná state, Pepê graduated from the youth academy of hometown club Foz do Iguaçu Futebol Clube and spent part of the 2016 season with Coritiba.
+Born in Foz do Iguaçu, Paraná state, Pepê graduated from the youth academy of hometown club Foz do Iguaçu Futebol Clube and spent part of the 2016 season with Coritiba.
 Ahead of the 2015 season, he was promoted to the senior team.
 During the 2016 Paranaense, he scored three goals including a brace against Paraná.

 Grêmio

 On 4 April 2016, Pepê joined Série A side Grêmio.
 On 28 May 2017, he made his Série A debut, coming on as a substitute for Everton in a 4–3 victory against Sport Recife.
 On 3 December, he scored his first goal for the club in a 4–3 defeat against Atlético Mineiro.

 On 8 January 2018, Pepê extended his contract until 2020.
 On 7 August, he made his Copa Libertadores debut, starting in a 2–1 defeat against Argentinian club Estudiantes.
 His contract was further extended to 2022 on 26 September.

 Pepê scored three goals in eight games as the team from Porto Alegre made the quarter-finals of the 2020 Copa Libertadores, including the only goal of an away win over Grenal rivals Internacional on 23 September in the group stage.
 In the reverse fixture on 12 March, he came on as a substitute and was one of eight players – split equally between the two teams – to be sent off in a brawl.
-In the year's national championship, he scored a personal best nine times, including one in a draw away to Inter on 3 October, and two in a 3–1 win over Botafogo 11 days later.
+In the year's national championship, he scored nine times, a personal best, including one in a draw away to Inter on 3 October and two in a 3–1 win over Botafogo eleven days later.

 Porto

 On 18 February 2021, Pepê signed with Primeira Liga side FC Porto, on a contract effective from 1 July and lasting until 2026.
-The €15 million fee was paid 70% to Grêmio and the remainder to Foz do Iguaçu, to be issued in four instalments over the following two years; Grêmio would receive 12.5% of a future sale.
+The €15 million fee was paid 70% to Grêmio and the remainder to Foz do Iguaçu, to be issued in four installments over the following two years; Grêmio would receive 12.5% of a future sale.
 He made his debut on 8 August, replacing Mehdi Taremi for the last eight minutes of a 2–0 home win over Belenenses SAD.
 He scored his first goal on 19 September to conclude a 5–0 win over Moreirense also at the Estádio do Dragão.

+On 28 November 2023, he scored his first Champions League goal in a 2–1 away defeat against Barcelona.